ahmedmoh14314-code/pizzeria-vesuvio/README.md

 <div align="center">

-Built by hand, component by component — the React, the Redux slices, the loaders and actions, and the CSS design system behind all of it.
+The application is written by hand, component by component: the React, the Redux slices, and the route loaders and actions.

+The visual design and the CSS layer on top of it were built with AI assistance.

 **Ahmed** · [github.com/ahmedmoh14314-code](https://github.com/ahmedmoh14314-code)